 Cover Limits

-Higher liability limits cost more. $500K professional indemnity may suit a freelancer, but corporate contracts often require $1M+.
-Choosing the right limit balances cost against your largest contract requirements and potential claim exposure.
+Higher PI limits cost more. $500K may suit a freelancer, but corporate contracts often demand $1M - $2M.
+Choosing the right limit balances annual cost against your largest contract requirements.

 👥

-More team members means greater employer's liability exposure and more people whose work could trigger a client claim.
-Using freelance illustrators, copywriters, or photographers as subcontractors may also affect your premium depending on how they are engaged.
+More employees means greater employer liability exposure and more people whose output could trigger a client claim.
+Engaging freelance illustrators, photographers or copywriters as subcontractors may also influence your premium.

 Real-World Insurance Scenarios for Graphic Designers